JoakimEdin/medical-coding-reproducibility/README.md

 # ⚕️Automated Medical Coding

 ## Introduction
 Automatic medical coding is the task of automatically assigning diagnosis and procedure codes based on discharge summaries from electronic health records.
-This repository contains code for easily implementing new automatic medical coding machine learning models.
-Furthermore, the repository contains new splits for MIMIC-III and the newly released MIMIC-IV.
+This repository contains the code used in the paper Automated medical coding on MIMIC-III and MIMIC-IV: A Critical Review and Replicability Study.
+The repository contains code for training and evaluating medical coding models and new splits for MIMIC-III and the newly released MIMIC-IV.
 The following models have been implemented:

 | Model | Paper | Original Code |
 | ----- | ----- | ------------- |